tedhchen/GlobalClimateGovernance/about.md

 ---

 ## Description
 This is a collaborative course between social science students at the University of Helsinki and computer science students at Aalto University.
-Students will work in mixed teams to apply computational social science methods to study some topic of climate governance.
+Students will work in mixed teams to apply computational methods to study the social and political aspects of climate governance.

 Expand the sections below for detailed course descriptions.

 <details close markdown="block">
 <summary>Climate Governance (Univ.
 Helsinki)</summary>